Zao (American band): The third era (2003–2006)

 In January 2006, Weyandt, Mellinger, Lunn, and Gretz traveled to Chicago to record their next album with one of their collective heroes, Steve Albini.
 The making of The Fear Is What Keeps Us Here was documented for a limited edition DVD.
 The band set out with the goal of recording an album that felt like a band and not individual members recording their parts separately, as well as having an album with no "filler songs".
 Directly after recording, Zao hit the road with In Flames, Trivium and DevilDriver.
 After that, they co-headlined their second "Ferret Music Tour".
-However, they were forced to head home early after Weydant severely injured his hand.
+However, they were forced to head home early after Weyandt severely injured his hand.
 The Fear... was released in June while Zao was on tour with Demon Hunter.
 The band filmed a video for "My Love, My Love (We've Come Back from the Dead)", a self-described "zombie love story", during that tour.
 The fall of 2006 saw Zao touring with Throwdown, Evergreen Terrace and Maylene and the Sons of Disaster.
 During the tour, Mellinger and Weyandt both agreed that Zao should embark on a long break after the tour.
 Eager to continue touring, Gretz left Zao not long after and became the drummer for From Autumn to Ashes.
 Gretz states that he only announced his departure as Zao was becoming inactive and he wanted to continue working and that no one would hire him if they believed he was still a full-time member of Zao.